|

-The Postgraduate Diploma in Mineral Resource Exploration, with a specialty
+The Graduate Diploma in Mineral Resources, with a specialty

 in exploration geophysics, is intended to provide professional level